manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 webpack: bundle is now VALID.
 ~~~~~~~

 You now get 4 new URLs.
 Local and external are URLs you can use on multiple local browsers and multiple external devices respectively.
 UI related URLs enable you to configure Browsersync runtime.
-In our setup which is one a Mac with XCode installed, we use iOS Simulator to run virtual device for our tests.
+In our setup, which is a Mac with XCode installed, we use iOS Simulator to run virtual device for our tests.
 Opening Safari browser on this virtual device and browsing to the external URL gives us access to our app.
 We can also connect to real physical devices on the same network this way.

 What the UI configuration links allow you to do is configure if synchronized browsing will capture code sync, clicks, scroll, and form actions.
 This way you can test on one device and browser and notice synchronized actions automatically on all your other devices.
 Browsersync also allows other advanced features like simulating network speeds and remote debugging.
 Go on... explore away.